-A. Only one Application per applicant is allowed;

-B. Re-submission of modified and improved Applications submitted after the closing date is not allowed;

-C. Only Applications submitted to the digitalnow.md@undpp.org e-mail address will be considered;

-D. Deadlines are to be strictly respected;

-E. In the evaluation process, only complete Applications will be accepted.
+- A. Only one Application per applicant is allowed; - B. Re-submission of modified and improved Applications submitted after the closing date is not allowed; - C. Only Applications submitted to the digitalnow.md@undpp.org e-mail address will be considered; - D. Deadlines of both application stages are to be strictly respected; - E. In the evaluation process, only complete Applications will be accepted.
 Documents required by hard copies must not be sent by mail to UNDP before so requested, if the Award is offered to the Applicant.